dsathyakumar/lasso-optimizer/README.md

-# lasso-optimizer-plugin
+# lasso-optimizer
->A build / compile time optimizer transform for Lasso JS.
+>A build / compile time optimizer for Lasso JS.
 Gives [Lasso JS](http://www.github.com/lasso-js/lasso) some extra arms.

 ## What is this?
 - [Lasso JS](http://www.github.com/lasso-js/lasso) produces output bundles similar to the NODEJS common-js style syntax on the browser.
-- This is one of the transform stage plugins for [Lasso JS](http://www.github.com/lasso-js/lasso), that is applied on the final aggregated output of [Lasso JS](http://www.github.com/lasso-js/lasso).
+- This is an optimizer stage plugin for [Lasso JS](http://www.github.com/lasso-js/lasso), that is applied on the final aggregated output of [Lasso JS](http://www.github.com/lasso-js/lasso).
 - It performs code transformations
+- It cannot be used as a transform or as a usual JS plugin in the list of Lasso plugins

 ## Why is this needed?
 - This plugin helps in further optimizing Lasso JS output bundles under certain  conditions, while resolving modules & circular dependencies.